 Key Problems solved by IBOR Solutions

-An Investment Book of Record can provide many benefits for an Asset Manager.
+An Investment Book of Record, defined according the 2014 Global IBOR Standard, can provide many benefits for an Asset Manager.
 Such benefits include solutions to common problems that stem from existing systems, for both best-of-breed or all-in-one / front-to-back system setups.
-In this article, we explore 5 business problem that a well-designed IBOR can solve, categorised in two areas.
+In this article, we explore 5 business problem that well-designed IBOR Software can solve, categorised in two areas.

 This article is co-authored by Kristoffer Fürst, CEO of Limina and Doctor Ian Hunt, independent consultant and Investment Book of Record expert.